 Annabelle Gurwitch, New York Times’ best-selling author of four books, actress, essayist and storyteller.
 She was a finalist for the Thurber Prize for American Humor Writing in 2015.
 The original co-host for Dinner and a Movie on TBS, she has appeared in numerous television and film projects.
 Read more about Annabelle.

 Wendy Liebman, stand-up comic who has performed on late-night shows — from Carson to Kimmel — and appeared in comedy specials on HBO, Comedy Central and Showtime.
 She was a semifinalist on America’s Got Talent.
 Read more about Wendy.

 Mike Reiss, Emmy award-winning writer for The Simpsons and author of Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons and 19 children’s books.
 Read more about Mike.

-Peggy Rowe, who the age of 80, wrote and published a New York Times’ bestseller, About My Mother.
+Peggy Rowe, author who wrote and published a New York Times’ best-seller, About My Mother, at the age of 80.
 A social media sensation, she counts more than 115,000 readers of her daily Facebook postings.
 Her letters and texts to her celebrity son, Mike Rowe, have reached millions.
 Read more about Peggy.